 Sallisaw is a city steeped in rich Native American history.
 This area was once home to Sequoyah, a Cherokee man who created the written alphabet for the Cherokee Nation.
-Today, visitors can return to Sequoyah’s Cabin to learn tribal history and view exhibits related to the syllabary he created that allowed the Cherokee language to be written.
+Today, visitors can visit Sequoyah’s Cabin to learn tribal history and view exhibits related to the syllabary he created that allowed the Cherokee language to be written.
 The log cabin, which is a National Historic Landmark, was built in 1829 and later enclosed in a native stone building in 1936 to preserve it for future generations.

 Explore Oklahoma’s unique history at the 14 Flags Museum in Sallisaw.
 Learn how the area has been influenced by 14 separate nations from the royal standard of Spain circa 1541 to the present Oklahoma flag designed in 1925.
 There are also three cabins and the Old Sallisaw Train Depot located on site.